- No impact on credit scores

 Before you apply for a credit card, it’s good practice to perform an eligibility check.
-This is classed as a “soft or smart search” on your credit report, which doesn’t affect your score and gives you an idea of your chances of success in being approved and your likely credit limit and interest rate.
-When you make an application for credit (e.g. credit card, mortgage or personal loan), the lender performs what is called a “hard search“, which does impact on your credit history.
+This is classed as a “soft search” on your credit report, which doesn’t affect your score and gives you a pretty good idea of how likely you are to be accepted, (and perhaps even your likely credit limit and interest rate too).
+When you make a full application for credit (e.g. credit card, mortgage or personal loan), the lender then performs what is called a “hard search“, which does show up on your credit file.

 Lenders can’t perform a search on your credit history without your consent.
 If you see searches on your credit record that you don’t recognise, you can query these with the credit reference agency.

 What criteria do I need to be approved for a credit card?